joshkitt/cloud-certification/aws/aws-csaa.md

         - Pay a retrieval charge
         - Can retrieve in minutes or hours
         - 5x less expensive than S3 standard
-    - S3 Glacier deep archive- minimum of 180 days
+    - S3 Glacier deep archive - minimum of 180 days
         - 23x less expensive
 - Expedited retrieval - for a cost can get it back in 10 mins
 - Bulk retrieval